RetGal/Dayon/resources/readme.txt

 OSX/macOS:

-  You might need to chmod +x the scripts dayon, dayon_assistant and dayon_assisted in the bin directory.
+  You might need to chmod +x the scripts dayon, dayon_assistant and dayon_assisted.

 Project: